Open-Transactions/protocol-docs/docs/OTContract.md

 * A content section with the serialized XML of the attributes
 * A list of signatures

+A specification that is compatible with documents written by OTContract can be found in [SectionFormat.md](../spec/SectionFormat.md).

 ## Creation

 Although `OTContract` is mainly used through subclasses, there are some class